 [Bond considers this, then looks at Le Chiffre and laughs.
 Le Chiffre laughs as well, and realizes that Bond will not give in to the torture]

 Le Chiffre: You *really* aren’t going to tell me, are you?

 James Bond: [laughing] No.

-Truth be told, this and Martin Campbell’s wonderful Casino Royale (2006) were/are in the running for first place, and this was my favourite up until *very* recently (see below for the new winner) – Australian model George Lazenby didn’t exactly have charisma in spades when he stepped into Connery’s shoes, but what he did have was natural grace, cat-like physical agility and a sincerity he brought to the role, which fitted in very well with the story’s romantic and tragic aspects.
+Truth be told, this and Martin Campbell’s wonderful Casino Royale (2006) were/are in the running for first place – Australian model George Lazenby didn’t exactly have charisma in spades when he stepped into Connery’s shoes, but what he did have was natural grace, cat-like physical agility and a sincerity he brought to the role, which fitted in very well with the story’s romantic and tragic aspects.
 Plus, the film is far and away the most faithful to Fleming’s original, and has in Diana Rigg’s Tracy the series’ most beautiful ‘Bond girl’, though she was of course destined to be far more than that.
 Plus, in Telly Savalas as Blofeld, the character had a raw physical intensity and, of course, you have *that* ending, which every subsequent Bond film before the Casino Royale reboot referenced, and which gave Bond the tragedy that was so necessary to his enigmatic character.
-As Lazenby says, ‘breaking the fourth wall’ just before the opening credits, “This never happened to the other fella!”
+As Lazenby says, ‘breaking the fourth wall’ just before the opening credits: “This never happened to the other fella!”
 Too true, too true.

 James Bond: [Tracy has just been shot and killed] It’s all right.
 It’s quite all right, really.
 She’s having a rest.
 We’ll be going on soon.
 There’s no hurry, you see.
 We have all the time in the world.